Homorod (Dumbrăvița)

 The Homorod or Ciucaș is a left tributary of the river Olt in Romania.
 It discharges into the Olt in Feldioara.
 Its length is 40 km and its basin size is 322 km2.
-Near the village of Satu Nou the river divides into two branches, the main branch keeping the name of Homorod, while the secondary branch is named Homorodul Vechi.
-The two branches join again upstream of Feldioara.
+Near the village of Satu Nou, the river divides into two branches, the main branch keeping the name of Homorod, while the secondary branch is named Homorodul Vechi.
+The two branches rejoin upstream of Feldioara.

 Tributaries

 The following rivers are tributaries to the river Homorod (from source to mouth):